 Best Served Cold: It is implied that the reason he went after the Nanayas is because Nanaya Kiri badly wounded him during a moment of berserker fury.

-The Unseen: We read his diary, and there's a lot of references to him, but no actual appearances of him, even in flashbacks.
+The Faceless: We read his diary, and there's a lot of references to him, but no actual appearances of him, even in flashbacks.
 He also lacks any character artwork, and the only description of him is that he was very intimidating in stature and personality.

 "You're my dear friend, right?
 I'd exchange fists with even my parents, but I have a policy of not fighting with my friends.
 I'm the very model of chivalry."